AyushMalaye/MongoDB_Node_Project_Performing_CRUD_operation/README.md

 # CRUD-operation-using-mongoDB-node
 This is a simple server application using node.js.
-Here I have created services for popular Angular 2 [Tour of Heroes](https://angular.io/docs/ts/latest/tutorial/) tutorial.
 In this example you will see REST services to perform basic CRUD operations.
 I have used Mongodb as database.

 ## Connect your node script with MongoDB